 While cotton only occupies 2.5% of all agricultural land it, uses up 16% of all pesticides and 7% of all herbicides in the world — and these chemicals have harmful effects on the environment, the workers (especially when safe labor practices are not used), and even on nearby populations.
-These toxins leak into water, and into dust which can be blown into nearby areas and cause disease, and death.
+These toxins leak into water, and into dust which can be blown into nearby areas — causing disease and death.

-There are also concerns about biodiversity loss from monoculture genetically modified cotton plants that can have cascading effects on local ecosystems, and a single ton of cotton produces 1.8 tons of CO2 emissions (which is particularly relevant in the clothing industry — an industry that is responsible for 10% of all green house gas emissions — more than aviation and maritime shipping combined), but let’s get back to that toxic water and dust point for a second.
+There are also concerns about biodiversity loss from monoculture genetically modified cotton plants that can have cascading effects on local ecosystems.
+On top of that, a single ton of cotton produces 1.8 tons of CO2 emissions (which is particularly relevant in the clothing industry — an industry that is responsible for 10% of all green house gas emissions — more than aviation and maritime shipping combined), but let’s get back to that toxic water and dust point for a second.

-Not only does cotton pollute a crap ton of water, but it also uses a crap ton of water.
-In a world where 1 billion people don’t have access to fresh water and 2.4 billion people live with inadequate sanitation some estimates place the water cost of a single cotton t-shirt at 2,700 litres — enough fresh water to take one person off of that list of a billion people for 900 days.
+Not only does cotton pollute an insane amount of water, but it also uses an insane amount of water.
+In a world where 1 billion people don’t have access to fresh water and 2.4 billion people live with inadequate sanitation some estimates place the water cost of a single cotton t-shirt at 2,700 liters — enough fresh water to take one person off of that list of a billion people for 900 days.